procilon/pipe-ipc-java/README.md

 # Quickstart

-The library contains a simple IpcCommandExecutor implementation `EchoExecutor` that writes the given input data to its output stream.
+The library contains a simple example implementation of the `IpcCommandExecutor` interface.
+The `EchoExecutor` writes the given input data to to the output stream referenced in the command JSON.

 To see this working on a unix computer, take the following steps: